alopezcima/cognito-mfa-singlestep-authorization-plugin/README.md

 - *ClientId*: Should match the *App client id* of your Cognito User Pool App.
 - *RegionName*: The name of the AWS region where your User Pool lives. i.e. *eu-west-1*
+- *AppSecret*: The Cognito User Poll App Secret.
+This parameter is optional, and it must be set if the Cognito Application Client has a secret.
+- *UserPoolId*: The Cognito User Pool ID.
+The parameter is optional, and it is used only if the GoCD Plugin validate GoCD authentication tokens.
+- *ExecutionRoleARN*: The AWS role to be assumed when execution AWS commands.
+This parameter is optional, and it used only to validate GoCD authentication tokens and the default AWS user role does not have permission to execute read Cognito commands.

 ## Cognito Configuration